Money Creation and Banking: Theory and Evidence: Model

-I focus on a symmetric stationary monetary equilibrium in which the same type of agents make the same decisions and the real balances are constant over time.
-Given that $\phi/\phi^{+}=M^{+}/M=C^{+}/C=1+\mu$, the net inflation rate, $\pi$, is equal to the currency growth rate, $\mu$, in the stationary monetary equilibrium.
-By the Fisher equation, $1+i=(1+\mu)/\beta$.
-The market clearing conditions are
+Proposition \ref{prop:pre1} says that paying interest on reserves is necessary to have banks hold excess reserves.
+It also states that changes in the short-term policy rate and the changes in interest on reserves have different effects on the banking sector when banks are holding excess reserves.
+For example, an increase in the short-term policy rate reduces each bank's reserve balances, while an increase in the interest on reserves raises the bank's reserve balances.
+This is because an increase in the short-term policy rate reduces returns on reserves while an increase in the interest on reserves raises returns on reserves.
+Also, an increase in the short-term policy rate raises the lending rate, whereas an increase in the interest on reserves lowers the lending rate. \\

-where $M=C+R$.
-Note that $i\geq0$, i.e., $\mu\geq \beta-1$ is necessary for the existence of equilibrium.\footnote{Whereas the lower bound of the nominal interest rate is zero in this setting, one can relax this by introducing liquid assets or threats of theft.
-See \cite{rocheteau2018open}, \cite{lee2016money} and \cite{williamson2019central} for details.} Define the stationary equilibrium as follows:
+\textbf{Stationary Monetary Equilibrium } In the remaining of this section, I focus on a symmetric stationary monetary equilibrium in which the agents make the same decisions and all real variables are constant over.
+Given that $\phi_{t}/\phi_{t+1}=B_{t+1}/B_{t}=M_{t+1}/M_{t}=1+\mu$, the net inflation rate, $\pi$, is equal to the currency growth rate, $\mu$, in the stationary monetary equilibrium.
+By the Fisher equation, $1+i=(1+\mu)/\beta$.\footnote{Note that $i\geq0$ is necessary for the existence of equilibrium.
+Whereas the lower bound of the nominal interest rate is zero in this setting, one can relax this by introducing liquid assets or threats of theft.
+For details on liquid assets, see \cite{rocheteau2018open} and \cite{lee2016money}; for threats of theft, see \cite{kim2024negative}.} This leads to the following definitions: